Icebreaker One is here to help deliver a demonstrably Net Zero Future.

 Our multidisciplinary teams are connecting climate science to policy, finance to engineering to help develop a coherent strategy for data-sharing: one that can help unlock real-world, relevant-time data flows from the point of investment, design and construction, continuously throughout its operation and finally measured at the point of decommissioning.

-Doing so will enable the creation of:
+Doing so will enable:

-- Climate-ready financial instruments
+- The creation of relevant financial instruments

-- Climate-aware risk management
+- Holistic risk management